biocore/biom-format/doc/documentation/adding_metadata.rst

 	Sample5	AGCAGCACTTGT	20070101
 	Sample6	AGCAGCACAACT	20070716

 An observation metadata mapping file might look like the following.
 Notice that there is an extra observation in here with respect to the above BIOM table.
-Any samples in the mapping file that are not in the BIOM file are ignored.
+Any observations in the mapping file that are not in the BIOM file are ignored.
 ::

 	#OTUID	taxonomy	confidence